tliron/prudence/CACHING.md

 cached) will always return a 304: Not Modified.

-In this trivial example we are reusing our (server-side) cache key that we created in in the "construct" hook as our signature.
+In this trivial example we are reusing our (server-side) cache key that we created in in the "prepare" hook as our signature.
 We can do this only because we know for sure that the resulting representation depends entirely and only on that "name" variable.
 Again, retrieving or calculating the signature for real-world data would likely be more costly.